craftcodiness/arduino-lights/README.md

 python -m arduino_lights.blemu
 ```

-from the `arduino_lights` folder to start the simulator.
+to start the simulator.
 The simulator will dynamically allocate a `PTY` device that can be used by your `arduino-lights` scripts to send LED data to the simulator.
 The `PTY` address will be printed to the console when the simulator starts.

 ## Maintainer